Falcon-05/PickaxeBalancing/README.md

 # Pickaxe Balancing
 This is a small mod that changes the stats of some pickaxes and drills, consisting almost entirely of buffs.

-# Full list of changes (remember, lower tool speed is better):
+# Full list of changes (remember, lower tool speed is better)
 Cactus Pickaxe
 * Tool speed reduced from 16 to 15